KyraTheDonkey/dotfiles/README.md

 I've tried to keep this somewhat distro independent.
 Somethings have been installed myself, such as [NvChad](https://github.com/NvChad/NvChad) and a [theme](https://github.com/adi1090x/rofi) for Rofi.
+You will also need to manually add the global gitignore found in `.config/git/global_gitignore`

 - Dotfile Manager: Chezmoi
 - Distro: Arch Linux